MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/controlling-driver-access.md

 ### <span id="Plug_and_Play_and_WDM_drivers"></span><span id="plug_and_play_and_wdm_drivers"></span><span id="PLUG_AND_PLAY_AND_WDM_DRIVERS"></span>Plug and Play and WDM drivers

-Plug and Play (PnP) and WDM drivers (except for bus drivers, as described in “[Bus drivers](#bus)”) call the **IoCreateDevice** routine to create an unnamed device object.
+Plug and Play (PnP) and WDM drivers (except for bus drivers, as described above) call the **IoCreateDevice** routine to create an unnamed device object.
 The PnP Manager applies a default security descriptor to each such unnamed device object.

 The INF file for the device should specify the device-specific ACL.
 The PnP Manager ensures that the ACL is applied to all device objects in the device stack, thereby securing the entire stack before allowing other processes any access to the device.